stratumn/agent/packages/agent-js/README.md

 var agent = Agent.create(actions, storeHttpClient, fossilizerHttpClient, {
   agentUrl: 'http://localhost:3000',               // the agent needs to know its root URL,
   salt: process.env.STRATUMN_SALT || Math.random() // change to a unique salt
-  plugins: ['localTime']                           // pick any plugins from src/plugins or develop your own - order matters });
+  plugins: [plugins.localTime]                           // pick any plugins from src/plugins or develop your own - order matters
+});

 // Creates an HTTP server for the agent with CORS enabled.